Type-safe bitwise operations - TL;DR

 Building the closure F of F wrt. ∼ generates a Boolean algebra which is a Boolean subalgebra of U.

-Semantically the elements of F∖ F are not combinations of flags but negative flag-masks.
+Semantically, the elements of F∖ F are not combinations of flags but negative flag-masks.
 The distinction of E

 and complement<E>